ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 ---

 I was first introduced to NoSQL when Solr was thrust upon me as a searchable document store.
-It was a fantastic solution to a scaling problem we had seen, and allowed us to offload a lot of our document searching from our relational database to another service.
-What a fantastic combination of tooling which complemented each other so well.
+It was a fantastic solution to a scaling problem we had.
+It allowed us to offload most of our document searching from our relational database to another service.
+It was a fantastic combination of tooling which complemented each other so well.

 ### We want tech, without the tech

-As with most things somebody took it too far when they realised that the document store could be used as their primary database, and the concept of "NoSQL" was born[^1] with the introduction of technology such as MongoDB.
+As with most things, somebody took it too far.
+They realised that the document store could be used as their primary database.
+"NoSQL" was born[^1].

 Akin to the fad of recent years focused around "no code"[^2] the drive to produce products without the use of code is an interesting one, if not somewhat